Dogs have learned to live with humans and like to please us. But, we still have to train them to avoid some of their

 So, whether the behavior is indeed a problem at all is up to you and your dog, and the potential consequences.

 Common Dog Behaviors & Symptoms

 The right response should also be given to a dog if it is trying to manipulate you.
 This includes dogs whining, barking, and howling to get your attention.
-If you react to this sudden change in dog behavior and start talking to the dog, playing with them, or giving them food, the behavior will continue.
+If you react to this sudden change in your dog's behavior and start talking to him, playing with him, or giving him food, the behavior will continue.
 The dog will not realize that he has done anything wrong.

 However, don't be quick to label any dog behavior you don't like as destructive.
-Some "strange" dog behaviors are instinctive, some are bad habits that have formed over time, and some might be signs of an underlying medical condition.
+Some "strange" dog behaviors are instinctive.
+Some are bad habits that have developed over time, and some may be signs of an underlying medical condition.
 Therefore, take a closer look at your pet to find out the exact reason for this behavior or contact your veterinarian.
-Below are some of the common dog behaviors that are easy to spot but might be very difficult to eradicate.
+Below are some of the most common dog behaviors that are easy to spot but can be very difficult to eradicate.
+Find something familiar?

 Behaviors that are instinctive include digging, chewing, chasing, and rolling in dirt or poop.
 These make perfect sense for your dog and are natural dog behaviors, no matter how uncomfortable they might be for you.
 You can train your dog to minimize or stop these habits, but it won’t be easy.

 Bad habits like resource guarding, jumping on people, climbing on furniture, begging for food, clingy behavior, and taking over your bed are encouraged by our behavior toward dogs.
 If you don’t want your pet on the furniture, you must set clear boundaries and be consistent.
 It’s also essential that you provide your pooch the comfort, safety, and enough food so they won’t have to claim it for themselves.